 Rich Smukler was a practicing personal injury litigator for over thirty years and is uniquely qualified and trained as both a litigator and mediator to handle the various personal injury matters that come before him.
-These can include Medical and Legal Malpractice (also known as medical and legal negligence), automobile accidents, wrongful death, products liability, slip and trip and falls, premises liability, libel, slander, and more.
+These can include Medical and Legal Malpractice. (also known as medical and legal negligence), automobile accidents, wrongful death, products liability, slip and trip and falls, premises liability, libel, slander, and more.

-When you go to your mediation,
+When you go to Mediation

 1. Expect to hear statements from the opposing party that you may disagree with.
 At the beginning of most mediations, the parties and their lawyers will usually gather in a conference room together for opening statements.
 You and your attorney will be on one side of the table.
 The defendant, the defendant’s attorney, and usually a representative from the defendant’s insurance company will sit on the other side.
 Your attorney will present your side of the case.
 The defense attorney will then make statements that will challenge your view of the facts and the value of your case.
 This is his or her job.
 Do not be offended.